What is limestone? Understanding the Chemical Composition

 Limestone, a remarkable sedimentary rock found abundantly across the globe, holds within its layers an intriguing story of our planet’s history.

-This transformation takes place over an extended period, typically ranging from several thousand to tens of millions of years.
+The transformation of biological limestone takes place over an extended period, typically ranging from several thousand to tens of millions of years.
 The precise age of limestone formations can vary widely depending on their location and formation conditions.

 Different Types of Limestone